gmontoya/lilac/README.md

 `$ cd $anapsidPath/scripts`

-`$ run_anapsid -e $anapsidFederationDescriptionFile -q $queryStringFile -c $configFile -s False -p ${decomposition} -o False -d SSGM -a True -w False -r True -f $queryAnswer -k b
+`$ run_anapsid -e anapsidFederationDescriptionFile -q queryStringFile -c configFile -s False -p decomposition -o False -d SSGM -a True -w False -r True -f queryAnswer -k b

-where $configFile corresponds to a configuration file such as $lilachome/data/diseasomeSetup/confFile with values at least for the parameters: EndpointsFile, FragmentsSources, FragmentsDefinitionFolder, PredicateIndex, SourceSelectionStrategy, Random ( as described above )
+where configFile corresponds to a configuration file such as $lilachome/data/diseasomeSetup/confFile with values at least for the parameters: EndpointsFile, FragmentsSources, FragmentsDefinitionFolder, PredicateIndex, SourceSelectionStrategy, Random ( as described above )

-$anapsidFederationDescriptionFile is an anapsid federation description, $queryStringFile is a text file that contains the query to execute, ${decomposition} is either 'd' or 'b', 'd' states that source selection and decomposition is required without the execution and 'b' states for query execution, $queryAnswer is the location where the query answer is stored
+anapsidFederationDescriptionFile is an anapsid federation description, queryStringFile is a text file that contains the query to execute, decomposition is either 'd' or 'b', 'd' states that source selection and decomposition is required without the execution and 'b' states for query execution, queryAnswer is the location where the query answer is stored